swiss-chris/spring-integration-progress-bar/README.md

 # Getting started

+## Using Github Codespaces
+If you use Github Codespaces, you should already have all the necessary dependencies from the `.devcontainer/Dockerfile`.

+Note: you'll need to add `-Dheadless=true` anytime you are running the tests with maven.

+## Installing the dependencies on your local machine
+You can check the `.devcontainer/Dockerfile` and install the required dependencies manually.

 ## Installing node and npm
 You have 2 options:
-- Install Node locally on your machine
+- Install Node on your machine or developer environment.
-- Run `mvn package` and it will install a copy of node into the root directory of this project
+- Run `mvn package -Dheadless=true` and it will install a copy of node into the root directory of this project

 ## To get up and running quickly
 - run `npm run build` to bundle the typescript code into `bundle.js`.